-Like a lot of folks from my generation, I have been afraid of sharks since the movie "Jaws" first hit theaters in the late '70s.
+Like a lot of folks from my generation, I've been afraid of sharks since the movie "Jaws" first hit theaters in the late '70s.
 But while sharks sure look the part, the truth of the matter is that they don't even come close to being the world's deadliest animals.
 (In fact, there are many animals deadlier than sharks, so let's give them a break.)

 It's the mosquito.